raythejones/SoftDev-API-Project/README.md

 Dependencies:

 The file called "keys.csv" must be in the "data" directory.
-The user must in stall "requests". (pip install reqests)
+The user must install "requests". (pip install reqests)